Monday, June 23, 2008

 Why?

 A German, a black guy from Zimbabwe, a chinese from Shanghai can travel in this continent in a small town without knowing Spanish/Portugese---and they will not be harmed.
 They will not be attacked racially (again, nothing is absolute-the probability that that happens is low is what I am saying).
-I cannot imagine a Mexican Jose traveling in Sweden or China or the USA not speaking the local language and not being harassed/beaten up.
+I cannot imagine a Mexican Jose traveling in Russia or Germany or the USA not speaking the local language and not being harassed/beaten up.
 The world outside South America needs to learn a lot from this continent where people live the most free.

 Religion is a big problem in the world still-and religion based discrimination is rampant in many places, especially in Asia, Africa and the Middle East.
 Since all religions were founded and controlled by men; there is widespread abuse of women's rights in almost all highly religious societies.
-This all hopefully will go away in the decades to come.

 A world free of racism, religion and a truly equal status for women would be a much better and fun world.
 By the way-you can measure this with this experiment.